Still can't find the answer to your question?

 When clients approach Caxton for the purposes of entering into an FX Option transaction each request is individual and tailored to the requirements agreed with the client.
 Caxton will take account of the current conditions in the currency markets, the credit quality of the client and other factors prior to providing a quote.
 The client may accept this quote or decline to proceed.
 In every case Caxton acts only as the principal and not as an agent.

-When clients wish to take out a forward contract for speculative purposes and do not intend to take delivery of the full sum of the underlying foreign currency these are called non-deliverable contracts.
-Only the difference between the spot price and the forward rate is actually settled.
+When clients wish to take out a forward contract in a currency that cannot be physically settled and do not intend to take delivery of the full sum of the underlying foreign currency these are called non-deliverable forward contracts.
+Only the difference between the fixing spot price and the forward rate is actually settled.
+Such forwards are classified as Contracts for Difference and only available to Professional Clients or Eligible Counterparties.
+Caxton will only enter in to such contracts for hedging purposes and will not engage in speculative activity.

 When executing Orders on a Client's behalf, and subject to any specific instructions that may be given, Caxton will take all reasonable steps to obtain the best possible result for the Client taking into account the following Execution Factors: